eoumenwa/eoumenwa/README.md

 - 👋 Hi, I’m Emmanuel Umenwa
 - 👀 I’m interested in becoming a Devops Professional
-- 🌱 I’m currently praticing how to implement a Load Balancer Solution With Nginx and SSL/TLS
+- 🌱 I’m currently praticing Ansible Configuration Management in a bid to automate Projects 7 to 10
 - 💞️ I’m looking to collaborate on any start up project
 - 📫 I can be reached via my email: oeumenwa@yahoo.com